Adele Capell, Countess of Essex: Early life

 She was born in New York City on 9 December 1866.
 She was a daughter of Rebecca Douglas (née Stewart) Grant (1835–1917) and David Beach Grant (1839–1888) of the Grant Locomotive Works.
 Her sister was Edythe Scott Grant, who married Viscount Gaston Charles de Breteuil in 1904.
 Along with her sister, Adele was the co-heiress to her uncle R. Suydam Grant, who gave her away at her wedding.

 A society beauty, she was one of the so-called 'Lovely Five' along with the Duchess of Sutherland, the Countess of Westmorland, the Countess of Lytton, and the Countess of Warwick.

 Personal life

 Adele was engaged to Lord Cairns, but broke off the engagement on the eve of their wedding "owing to the prospective bridegroom's extortionate demands for a settlement."

-She married George Devereux de Vere Capell, 7th Earl of Essex, at St Margaret's, Westminster on 14 December 1893.
+She married George Capell, 7th Earl of Essex, at St Margaret's, Westminster on 14 December 1893.
 The service was carried out by Archdeacon Farrar, and Sir Arthur Sullivan played the organ.
 The Earl and Countess lived at Cassiobury Park, Watford.
 The couple had two daughters: